 General Prosecution

 The Fulton County Attorney’s Office is responsible for prosecuting all criminal cases in Fulton District Court.
-This office represents the Commonwealth of Kentucky.
 Our office remains steadfast in our commitment to pursuing justice for every case through diligent general prosecution.
 We strive to uphold the rule of law and ensure that all victims receive the attention and representation they deserve.
 Each case is approached with unwavering dedication, emphasizing accountability and the pursuit of fairness in the judicial system.

 If you are charged with a crime and cannot afford to hire an attorney, you may be eligible for court-appointed counsel.
 You can contact the Department of Public Advocacy at (833) 895-0577.